 Early Notables of the Milchrist family (pre 1700)

-More information is included under the topic Early Milchrist Notables in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) are included under the topic Early Milchrist Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Milchrist family to Ireland

 Some of the Milchrist family moved to Ireland, but this topic is not covered in this excerpt.